Australia in World War I: Outbreak of the war

 On 30 July 1914, the British government informed the Australian government via an encoded telegram that a declaration of war was likely.
 The message came during the lead-up to the 1914 federal election, meaning parliament was not in session and key political figures were spread around the country campaigning.
 Prime Minister Joseph Cook spoke at Horsham, Victoria, on 31 July, telling an election meeting to "remember that when the Empire is at war, so is Australia at war [...] all our resources in Australia are in the Empire and for the Empire and for the preservation and security of the Empire".
 On the same day, Opposition Leader Andrew Fisher was speaking at Colac, Victoria, and promised that "Australians will stand beside our own to help and defend her to our last man and our last shilling".
-An emergency cabinet meeting – at which only five out of ten ministers were present – was convened in Melbourne on 3 August, with the government deciding that it would offer to send an expeditionary force of 20,000 men.
+An emergency cabinet meeting – at which only five out of ten ministers were present – was convened in Melbourne on 3 August, the government deciding that it would offer to send an expeditionary force of 20,000 men.
 The United Kingdom declared war on 4 August at 11 p.m.
-(5 August at 8 a.m.
+(5 August at 9 a.m.
 Melbourne time), and Australia and the other Dominions were considered to be "automatically" at war as well.
 At 12:45 p.m. on 5 August, Cook announced to the press in his office that "I have received the following despatch from the Imperial government: 'war has broken out in Germany'".
 Given the predominantly British heritage of most Australians at the time, there was considerable support from all corners of the country and large numbers of young Australian men reported to recruiting centres around the country to enlist in the following months.

 Within days, plans for an Australian expeditionary force were completed by Brigadier General William Throsby Bridges and his staff officer, Major Cyril Brudenell Bingham White.
 White proposed a force of 18,000 men (12,000 Australians and 6,000 New Zealanders).
 This proposal was approved by Prime Minister Cook but he increased the offer to the British of 20,000 men to serve in any destination desired by the Home Government.
 On 6 August 1914, London cabled its acceptance of the force and asked that it be sent as soon as possible.
 Recruiting offices opened on 10 August 1914 and by the end of 1914, 52,561 volunteers had been accepted, although strict physical fitness guidelines were put in place.